cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

         }
     }

-Now update one of the user's you created earlier, if you change their password, you should see a hashed password instead of the original value on the list or view pages.
+Now update one of the users you created earlier, if you change their password, you should see a hashed password instead of the original value on the list or view pages.
 CakePHP hashes passwords with `bcrypt
 <http://codahale.com/how-to-safely-store-a-password/>`_ by default.
 You can also